50 years ago, the wheelchair symbol was designed. Since then it's become one of the most recognisable symbols in the world.

 During a migraine, personal space can help.
 This requires accessible toilets and priority seating.

-Alzheimer’s is a mental disability which leads to dementia.
+Dementia is a mental disability which can include many other conditions such as Alzheimer’s.
 In the early stages, people often think of forgetfulness as a normal aging process but it can become much more severe.

 When routines become difficult it helps to have priority seating and disabled toilets.
-If someone with Alzheimer's is a passenger disabled parking allows them to better locate the car.
+If someone with dementia is a passenger disabled parking allows them to better locate the car.